-The overall property included in the offering consists of 3 separate, but adjoining, lots as marked out on the GIS boundary map shown nearby.
-The existing residence is on a 2.25 acre lot accessed from High Acre Rd. as are 2 other lots of 1.76 acres and 1.59 acres respectively.
+The overall property included in the offering consists of 4 separate, but adjoining, lots as marked out on the GIS boundary map shown nearby.
+The existing residence is on a 2.25 acre lot accessed from High Acre Rd. as are 3 other lots of 1.76 acres, 1.59 acres, and 2.05 acres respectively.
 All the vacant lots are highly desirable for residential purposes, and could likely be built upon with very minimal site preparation.
 So, these lots could be sold for residential construction or held for investment purposes dependent upon the goals of the new owners.

-The overall acreage of the 3 lots on High Acre makes for a very pleasant outdoor environment, with a great variety of tree and shrub plantings, (hardwoods, fruit trees, flowering ornamental trees, evergreens, etc.) along with substantial open and grassy areas.
+The overall acreage of the 4 lots makes for a very pleasant outdoor environment, with a great variety of tree and shrub plantings, (hardwoods, fruit trees, flowering ornamental trees, evergreens, etc.) along with substantial open and grassy areas.
 The current owner has maintained a contract with Bartlett Tree Experts for professional trimming, pruning, and overall care of the existing trees on the 3 lots on High Acre Rd.

 Also, very close to the main residence and just to the left of the driveway, there is a custom-designed, newly built, 12’ x 12’ Williamsburg style studio/workshop, with exquisite details found inside and out.
 The more noteworthy exterior features are as follows: roof is “new-slate” Eco-Star with double row of copper snow guards; Dutch-lap vinyl siding with two Pella low-E 366 Argon Gas vinyl tilt-out windows; Amish-crafted Martin-house cupola with copper roof and finial; copper gutters and downspouts; exterior coach lights and Colonial-period wood arched double door with black “iron” hardware and fittings; Interior features: Daikin mini-split HVAC; lighted whisper-quiet ceiling fan; additional power to support battery charging stations; wall cabinets with under-mount lighting prepped for countertop work space below; and LVP flooring.
 Also, the workshop has its own power line buried directly from the street power pole to a meter at the rear of the workshop, and there is a 200 AMP circuit breaker box on the interior rear wall.
 All this making for a splendid furniture workshop, artist studio, or many other hobby pursuits—and just a few steps from the rear entrance of main house!